Larry Harding and Steve Malley

 According to a study published by Crunchbase, nearly 140,000 workers in US-based tech companies have been laid off so far this year, much higher than the 93,000 workers whose tech jobs were slashed during 2022.

-This leaves a mass of highly skilled workers looking for their next challenge, and who’s to say it can’t be from an international employer?
+This leaves a mass of highly skilled workers looking for their next challenge.
+And who’s to say it can’t be from an international employer?

 The United States offers a unique and complex challenge for employers, especially those based abroad.
 With 50 states comes the equivalent hurdle of managing the laws and regulations of 50 different countries.

-HSP Group, the customer preferred provider of global expansion software and services, has helped hundreds of global companies navigate these complexities.
+HSP Group, the customer-preferred provider of global expansion software and services, has helped hundreds of global companies navigate these complexities.
 Here are 3 practical ideas to simplify your expansion into the United States.

 A wonderful way to achieve this is by leveraging the quick-to-market strategy of hiring workers through an EoR (Employer of Record) provider.
 The flexibility and peace of mind you gain from outsourcing employment liability has massive value for the right company.